Serjx124/SergX124/README.md

 - 👋 Hi, I’m @SergX124
-- 👀 I’m interested in blockchain, crypto, web.
+- 👀 I’m interested in blockchain & web.
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on cryptoprojects
 - 📫 How to reach me: twitter - @SergiusX124